sherlock-wings/snowflake_sandbox/README.md

     - Read downs are never supported, regardless
     - For example, `QA_ENGINEER_FR` can read from Prod and QA but can only write to QA
     - `SANDBOX_ENGINEER_FR` can read from Dev, QA, and Prod, but can only write to Sandbox.
 It has no access to UTIL
-5. SVCTRANFORMER does not need read/write access to SANDBOX or UTIL like ANALYST-- it is only meant for executing orchestrated jobs.
+5. SVCTRANSFORMER does not need read/write access to SANDBOX or UTIL like ANALYST-- it is only meant for executing orchestrated jobs.
 These should never be created in SANDBOX or UTIL

 # Object Naming Conventions